CodecosmosBelgium/pxt-Reeks2Missie5/t_ex1.md

 ## Multiple Selection
 Use the learning platform to solve the exercise.
-IF the Agent steps on a blue coral block, THEN he places a blue coral.
+IF the Agent steps on a blue coral block (Tube Coral Block), THEN he places a blue coral.
 ELSE he replaces the block with sand and places kelp.